BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

 ## Context

-This guide is intended to capture download to a desktop workstation.
-Please note, the `download.sh` file described in step 12 below can be used for direct download of portal data to a high performance computing (HPC) environment.
+This guide is intended to capture download to a desktop workstation, or direct download of portal data to a high performance computing (HPC) environment (as in step 6 below).

 ## Instructions